Legal

 Community contests may process submitted media, entry titles, notes, upload metadata, selected public display information, public vote counts, the .SREC.
 ID used to vote, and limited review or anti-abuse information.
 Public votes are used as community feedback and contest-integrity signals, but they do not automatically determine the winner.

 Contest uploads and votes may require a verified .SREC.
 ID email.
-The system may store submission cooldown timestamps, vote ownership, file size, video metadata available to the browser, review status, required media usage-rights confirmation, and staff download access where needed to run the contest or reuse submitted media in public .SREC. media such as slide shows.
+The system may store submission cooldown timestamps, vote ownership, file size, video metadata available to the browser, review status, required media usage-rights confirmation, and staff download access where needed to run the contest or reuse submitted media in public Srev's Crew media such as slide shows.

 Suggestions and community feedback may process the submitter identity, profile reference, title, message, comments, votes, moderation state, review state, implementation state, and staff audit entries where needed to run suggestion workflows, prevent abuse, and decide whether or how to use an idea.